 Article 275 (2)(c) of the Delegated Regulation requires firms to defer a 'substantial portion of any variable remuneration' for a period of not less than three years.
-The abrdn Group Policy is in line with this as it applies deferral of 75% of variable remuneration for a minimum of three years when variable remuneration reaches pre-defined levels such that a substantial proportion of variable remuneration is deferred.
+The abrdn Group Remuneration Policy is in line with this requirement where variable remuneration is deferred for a minimum of three years (with vesting no faster than on a pro-rata basis) when variable remuneration reaches a pre-defined level.
+This triggers deferral for a substantial proportion of variable remuneration.
 Solvency II also requires abrdn Life to ensure that the deferral period is correctly aligned with the nature of the business, its risk and the activities of the employees in question.
 Taking into account its business model, abrdn Life is of the opinion that the abrdn Group remuneration deferral arrangements are appropriate.
+In addition to this, all variable remuneration at abrdn is subject to the application of malus and clawback terms.